 Use OKRs for Focused Growth

 Organizations use the OKR methodology to focus on what matters most to their growth efforts.
-It helps employees focus on specific tasks needed to achieve your company’s bigger vision.
+These initiatives help employees focus on specific tasks needed to achieve your company’s bigger vision.